factcast/factcast/factcast-site/documentation/content/concept/optimistic_locking.md

 ```

 You may probably guess what happens, remembering the above steps.
-Let's dive into details with a more complex scenario:
+Let's dive into details with a more complex scenario.

+##### a complete example

 The unavoidable imaginary example, of two BankAccounts and a money transfer between them:

 ```